 Through a dilated examination, your ophthalmologist can diagnose any diabetic retinopathy and determine if further testing or treatment is needed.
 There are different stages of diabetic retinopathy that can cause blood vessels in the retina to swell and leak fluid.
 If those blood vessels eventually close, new, abnormal, fragile blood vessels can form on the retina.
 Damage to the retina in these forms will cause vision disruption or loss.

 Maintaining normal blood sugar levels is key to preventing further damage to your retina.
-More complex cases may require a consultation with Dr. Kent Crews, our board certified, fellowship trained retina specialist.
+More complex cases may require a consultation with our board certified, fellowship trained retina specialists.